nekoNameow/costa/README.md

 #### Installation
 The front-end use Nodejs18 + React18 + Typescript.
 #### Run
 The project entry file is located at \src\index.tsx.
-To start the application please run the command in the root directory:
+To start the application, please run the command in the root directory:
 ```bash
 npm start
 ```
 -----------

 ### 🚗 Enjoy ;)
-If everything goes well, this page will show at http://localhost:3000/vehicle/list
+If everything goes well, now this page will show at http://localhost:3000/vehicle/list as below:
 ![LoginAsTest](https://user-images.githubusercontent.com/124257897/216813506-ab0855be-355c-49f3-821d-aaa16ca5506c.png)
-Please click the login button at the top right coner to view more vehicles!
+Please click the login button at the top right corner to view more vehicles!
 ✔️The login function is used for testing the status code 401.
 ✔️React router, typescript, and MongoDB are used.
 ✔️Some performance features: